run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

 There are several strategies for searching the hyperparameter space.
 Most notable are __Random search__ and __Grid search__.
 The former, as its name implies, selects parameters at random while the latter does an exhaustive search from a list of pre-selected values.

-Run:AI provides the ability to run, manage, and view HPO runs.
+Run:ai provides the ability to run, manage, and view HPO runs.
 The following is a Quickstart of such a scenario.

 ## Prerequisites

 To complete this Quickstart you must have:

-*   Run:AI software installed on your Kubernetes cluster.
-See: [Installing Run:AI on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+*   Run:ai software installed on your Kubernetes cluster.
+See: [Installing Run:ai on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
-*   Run:AI CLI installed on your machine.
-See: [Installing the Run:AI Command-Line Interface](../../admin/researcher-setup/cli-install.md)
+*   Run:ai CLI installed on your machine.
+See: [Installing the Run:ai Command-Line Interface](../../admin/researcher-setup/cli-install.md)

 ## Step by Step Walkthrough

 ### Setup

-*  Login to the Projects area of the Run:AI user interface.
+*  Login to the Projects area of the Run:ai user interface.
 *  Add a Project named "team-a".
 *  Allocate _2_ GPUs to the Project.
 *  On shared storage create a library to store HPO results.
 E.g. ``/nfs/john/hpo``.